MicrosoftDocs/win32/desktop-src/printdocs/getdefaultprinter.md

 ---
-Description: The GetDefaultPrinter function retrieves the printer name of the default printer for the current user on the local computer. ms.assetid: 8ec06743-43ce-4fac-83c4-f09eac7ee333
+description: The GetDefaultPrinter function retrieves the printer name of the default printer for the current user on the local computer. ms.assetid: 8ec06743-43ce-4fac-83c4-f09eac7ee333
 title: GetDefaultPrinter function (Winspool.h) ms.topic: reference